 - Clinical social workers are the nation’s largest group of mental health services providers.
 There are more clinically trained social workers—over 200,000—than psychiatrists, psychologists, and psychiatric nurses combined.
 Federal law and the National Institutes of Health recognize social work as one of five core mental health professions.
 (Substance Abuse and Mental Health Services Administration)

 - According to the U.S. Department of Labor Bureau of Labor Statistics (BLS), social work is one of the fastest growing careers in the United States.
-The profession is expected to grow by 12% between 2014 and 2024.
+The profession is expected to grow by 11% between 2018 and 2028.
 Some areas of social work are growing by almost 20%.
 Learn more about careers in social work»

 If you want to help people and make a difference in the world, social work offers a huge variety of opportunities to do so.
-We look forward to working with you as you explore the profession and the St. Kate's - St. Thomas social work programs!
+We look forward to working with you as you explore the profession and our social work programs!